The Ultimate KPI Guide

 - Use the survey to select the KPI Families you need to review.

-- Here are some sample definitions to get you started...
+- Here are some sample KPI definitions to get you started...

 - Review the relevant KPI Families to select your KPI Longlist, ready for trimming down to the essentials in Step 3.

-All 413 pre-defined KPIs, with worked examples, are included in...
+All 413 pre-defined KPIs, with worked examples to aid understanding, are included in...

-Step 2 is a great way to come up with a draft list of KPIs, but the list will be far too long.
-The next stage is to take that list of KPIs and cut it down to a much shorter list that will be practical to implement.
-We do this using 'Sifting questions' followed by a scoring process called 'Shortlisting'.
+Step 2 is a great way to come up with a draft list of measures, but spoiler alert: the list will be far too long.
+The next step is to take that list of measures and cut it down to a much shorter list that will be practical to implement.
+We do this by using 'Sifting questions' followed by a scoring process called 'Shortlisting', all covered in Step 3.

 Step 3: Shortlist KPIs